AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 ### Properties

 Using the `properties()` method, add the component properties and their type here.
-Declaring properties here with their types is what creates the difference between a HTML attribute and a component prop.
+Declaring properties here with their types is what creates the difference between an HTML attribute and a component prop.

 ### Static styles